-The MapKit framework is utilized to display a map or satellite imagery from your app’s very own interface.
-It can also be used to call out points of interest, and determine placemark information for coordinates on the map.
-We can use MapKit to load a map and center on a location!
+The MapKit framework is utilized to display a map or satellite imagery from your app's interface.
+It can also be used to call out points of interest and determine placemark information for coordinates on the map.
+We can use MapKit to load a map and center on a location.

 Basic Code Sample

-However, notice that it needs a Binding or @State variable of type MKCoordinateRegion.
-In order to do so we need to look at the basic requirements for MKCoordinateRegion first.
+Map(coordinateRegion: Binding<MKCoordinateRegion>)Notice that it needs a binding, often a @State variable of type MKCoordinateRegion.
+To create one, we need to look at the basic requirements for MKCoordinateRegion.

 CLLocationCoordinate2D(